Running Shoe Review

 The Veloci Ascent in black.
 Even after 500 miles, the quad-compound foam maintains its responsive feel.

-That shape compresses your forefoot with every step.
-Over thousands of miles, it contributes to bunions, neuromas, hammertoes, and the kind of forefoot numbness that runners learn to accept as "normal."
+Narrow toe boxes compresses your forefoot with every step.
+Over thousands of miles, it can put excess pressure on the forefoot, and some podiatrists believe this pressure may be a contributing factor in conditions like bunions, neuromas, and hammertoes.
 It's not normal.
 It's a design flaw that the industry has ignored for decades because tapered shoes look sleeker on a shelf.

 The barefoot movement figured this out years ago.
 Their shoes use wide, anatomical toe boxes that match the natural shape of the human foot.
-And they were right โ toe splay improves balance, proprioception, and long-term foot health.
-But barefoot shoes introduced a different problem: zero drop, zero cushion, and a brutal transition period that has sent countless runners to physical therapy with Achilles injuries and calf strains.
+And they were right β toe splay improves balance, proprioception, and long-term foot health.
+But barefoot shoes introduced a different problem: zero drop, zero cushion, and a significant transition period that many runners find challenging, with some reporting Achilles and calf strain during the adjustment.

 So I set out to answer a simple question: does a shoe exist that combines a foot-shaped toe box with real cushion and a protective heel drop?